SteLitY/Customer-Line-Up-CLup-/README.md

-# Final Written Report
+## Final Written Report
-###  Abstract (4 sentences)
+### Abstract (4 sentences) :
+**CustomerLineup** is a web application that modulates the influx of customers for registered stores.
+Our service offers a safe and efficient method to monitor customers in store and those on line with an innovative ticketing system.
+We understand that **COVID-19** has made shopping stressful and uncertain.
+We strive to return in-store shopping to its former glory by creating an easy and intuitive step-based system of lining up, shopping, and exiting a given store reflected in an easy-to-use customer queue.
--   Introduction (0.5 pages)
+###  Introduction (0.5 pages):
-    -   State the problem.
+   *   State the problem.
 Use an example.
-    -   State your contributions (the rest of the paper explains how you achieved these)
+   *   State your contributions (the rest of the paper explains how you achieved these)
--   Main content section:
+###  Main content section:
-    -   Recap problem, this time with details.
+  *   Recap problem, this time with details.
 (0.5 pages)
-    -   The idea (1 page)
+  *  The idea (1 page)
         -   What is novel about your work?
-    -   Technical details (1 page per team member)
+   *   Technical details (1 page per team member)
         -   Data, algorithms, platforms, code, etc….
         -   How did you fulfill the web service requirement of the project?
             -   Include your API documentation in an appendix.
         -   How did you fulfill the multiple native client requirements?
         -   How did you fulfill the security requirements of the project?
-    -   Related projects (0.5 pages and only if needed)
+*  Related projects (0.5 pages and only if needed)
--   Conclusions and further work (0.5 pages)
+*   Conclusions and further work (0.5 pages)

--   References
+*  References
-    -   Website, links, citations, etc…
+   >Website, links, citations, etc…